 For many, the casino is the perfect place to unwind or to try their luck at lots of different games.
 A casino is a place of class, leisure, community, and well, drinks.
-Many casinos across the world have world-renowned bars serving up spirits, cocktails, shots, and a choice of drinks for their customers, although these will be different per country, there’s nothing like an ice-cold fruity beverage to get the winning juices flowing.
+Many casinos around the world have world-renowned bars serving spirits, cocktails, shots, and a variety of drinks to their customers.
+Although these will vary by country, there’s nothing like an ice-cold, fruity beverage to get the winning juices flowing.

-The cocktail industry has significantly grown in the last ten years thanks to the popularity of socializing with drinks.
-More and more cocktail-specific bars are popping up for those who want a unique experience whilst indulging in some new drinks.
-The casino industry is no exception to this, as the casino bar is a prominent place for patrons to socialize or grab a drink between the tense games of their choosing.
+The cocktail industry has grown significantly over the last ten years, thanks to the popularity of socialising over drinks.
+More and more cocktail-specific bars are popping up for those who want a unique experience while indulging in some new drinks.
+The casino industry is no exception to this, as the casino bar is a prominent place for patrons to socialise or grab a drink between the tense games of their choosing.
 This is why many casinos have branched out to do their own signature drinks alongside popular games.

-The popularity of poker often shown in movies shows this with characters often having a drink alongside them whilst taking part in tense, high-stakes poker games in a luxurious casino setting.
-Recreating that luxury setting from your home is very possible with the right cocktail glass, spirits, and mixers, all whilst enjoying the convenient and relaxing atmosphere that is offered by the accessibility of online poker games.
+The popularity of poker is often shown in movies, showing this with characters often having a drink alongside them whilst taking part in tense, high-stakes poker games in a luxurious casino setting.
+Recreating that luxury setting at home is very possible with the right cocktail glass, spirits, and mixers, whilst enjoying the convenient, relaxing atmosphere of online poker games.

 Whether you’re playing bartender at home and chasing the online poker real money dream, or working as a bartender making drinks for patrons at the casino bar, here are 5 must-make cocktails anyone titled ‘bartender’ should make for responsible poker game fun!